Ayurveda Constipation Medicine Without Harsh Laxatives

 Causes of Constipation

-Out of many causes of constipation, the primary and biggest cause is improper lifestyle.
-There are many other factors that contribute to constipation, let’s read them below.
+Out of many causes of constipation, the biggest cause is an improper lifestyle.
+Many other factors contribute to constipation.
+Let’s read them below.

-• Not drinking enough water, leading to large intestines absorbing water from the stool making it hard and dry
+• Not drinking enough water.
+It leads to the large intestines absorbing water from the stool.
+It makes the stool hard and dry.

 • Not working out

-• Sudden changes in regular routine, traveling, eating something new, or sleeping at different times
+• Sudden changes in routine, traveling, eating something new, or sleeping at different times

 • Extreme stress and increasing the consumption of dairy